nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 	]
 }'
 ```

-For this next update, each granule in the list will have any links with a subtype matching the supplied value updated.
+For this next update, each granule in the list will have any links with a subtype matching the supplied value updated to the new Type and Subtype

 ```
 curl -i -XPOST \